-Some players have reported that their Nintendo Switch Joy-Con controller is loose when connected to the Switch console, which makes the left or right side move out of place, even when locked in position.
-The issue doesn't appear to be as widespread as the infamous Bluetooth issues with the left Joy-Con. but it's still an irritating problem nevertheless.
-If you're experiencing this issue, here are a few things you can do to help with the problem.
+Some players have reported their Nintendo Switch Joy-Con controllers are loose when connected to the Switch console, which makes the left or right side move out of place, even when locked in position.
+The issue doesn't appear to be as widespread as the infamous Bluetooth issues with the left Joy-Con, but it's still an irritating problem.
+If you're experiencing loose Joy-Cons, here are a few things you can do to help with the problem.

 A slight wiggle is normal